Best blenders – the top blenders for soups, smoothies and crushing ice

 Welcome to the lump-free revolution – whether it’s nutritious smoothies, restorative soups or fun cocktails, the latest jug blenders will tackle them.
 It’s easy to see why a good blender is an essential addition to your kitchen.

 The latest models have moved on substantially from the lacklustre liquidisers of the past and now come packed with more power and innovative internal design than ever before.
 Never again will you find yourself sieving sauces or splashing money you don’t have on expensive smoothies.
-A good blender might just change your life.
+A good blender sat on the worktop might just change your life.

 Why do I need a blender?

 There’s just so much you can make with a blender.
 As well as the obvious smoothies and soups, you can create dips, spreads, sauces, milkshakes, nut butters and pestos.
 Those with a sweet tooth can quickly whip up brownie mixture, mousses, waffle batter, sorbets and ice cream.

 A versatile blender can take you through from breakfast to dinner, and from Spring to Winter, mixing, blitzing, milling and whipping.
 Importantly, it will save you time and mess in the kitchen.

 How much should I spend on a blender?